aerogear/offix/packages/sync/README.md

-customLinkBuilder | Enables providing custom Apollo Link for processing requests | See `LinksBuilder` networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" squashing | Whether or not you wish to squash mutations in your queue | true offlineQueueListener| listener that can be configured to receive events from offline queue | undefined
+customLinkBuilder | Enables providing custom Apollo Link for processing requests | See `LinksBuilder` networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" mergeOfflineMutations | Whether or not you wish to squash mutations in your queue | true offlineQueueListener| listener that can be configured to receive events from offline queue | undefined

 ## Creating a Client